 Required Job Qualifications

-Must have a valid driver’s license or the ability to obtain a driver’s license by the employment start date.
+• Must have or be able to obtain a valid driver’s license by employment start date.

 Preferred Job Qualifications